Tietgen-ITU/SEC-Mandatory-Exercise-02/Report.md

 - GoLang: v.1.19.2

-If certificates has not yet been created then we need to do that before using docker:
+If certificates has not yet been created then we need to do that before using docker.
 We do so by using the terminal:

 - Go to the root of the project